 Of course, you will always be able to bet on MLB teams too.
 From World Series winners to batting averages, there will be no shortage of ways to gamble on baseball if sports betting is legalized in Alabama.

-The Auburn Tigers and the Crimson Tide two of the biggest college basketball teams in Alabama, and both teams have a healthy tradition of providing NBA draft picks.
+The Auburn Tigers and the Crimson Tide are two of the biggest college basketball teams in Alabama, and both teams have a healthy tradition of providing NBA draft picks.
 The legalization of sports betting in Alabama would make it possible to bet on both teams, as well as the NBA.
 Point spread betting is a good way to bet profitably on basketball, and this could be a consideration as legal sports betting gets closer.

 From hockey teams like the Huntsville Havoc to soccer teams like the Birmingham Hammers, Alabama has a variety of other local sports teams waiting to be bet on.
-If you want to look further afield, the legalization of sports betting in Alabama would make it possible to bet on all kinds of sports from around the US and the rest of the world, From Tiger Woods to Tom Brady.
+If you want to look further afield, the legalization of sports betting in Alabama would make it possible to bet on all kinds of sports from around the US and the rest of the world, from Tiger Woods to Tom Brady.

 Right now there are no legal sports betting options in Alabama, either online or live.

 The Supreme Court overturning PASPA has created a multi-billion dollar opportunity.
-With neighbouring Mississippi and others are already making moves to take advantage, it can’t be long until the Yellowhammer state’s lawmakers follows suit with a sports betting bill.
+With neighboring Mississippi and others already making moves to take advantage, it can’t be long until the Yellowhammer state’s lawmakers follows suit with a sports betting bill.

 Alabama is an interesting case because, despite the sporting history of the state, many of the strongly Christian communities have historically been against gambling.
 As recently as 1999 the state rejected the introduction of a state lottery.
-The times are changing however.
+The times are changing, however.
 A new love and appreciation for sports betting is sweeping across the United States, and Alabama is not immune.

 There is no guarantee that sports betting will be legal in Alabama, but it is clear that the tide is turning in that direction.

 Make sure to check back on this page for updates on any major developments that bring Alabama closer to legal sports gambling.
 We’re standing close by until the state of Alabama has a sports betting bill, just like Mississippi and Tennessee.